bendtherules/bendtherules.github.com/posts/how-does-Array-iterator-work?.md

 ArrayIterator internally contains these properties -
 * [[ IteratedArrayLike ]] - which points back to the actual array.
-(Remember “this” within the iterator is the iterator object itself, not the actually array.
-So, it stores this link during creation)
+(Remember “this” within the ArrayIterator is the iterator object itself, not the actual array.
+So, it stores a link to the array during creation)

+* [[ ArrayLikeNextIndex ]] - the next index whose value should be returned.
+Default is 0.

+* [[ ArrayLikeIterationKind ]] - For normal purpose, it is “value”.
+Can be “key”, “value” or “key+value”.
+This is what allows reusing the iterator mechanism for array.keys and array.entries - which sets it to “key” and “key+value” mode.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkwNDQzMDA5NiwtMjA0MDIxNTUzNCwtMT
-EyNjUxODkxNSwtODUxODY2MjUsLTE1MTU5OTMwODEsLTE3OTQ2
-NTQzMDQsMTAzNjA5NzEwNCwtNDM5OTk3ODU5XX0=
+eyJoaXN0b3J5IjpbNzkyNjcyNTkwLC0yMDQwMjE1NTM0LC0xMT
+I2NTE4OTE1LC04NTE4NjYyNSwtMTUxNTk5MzA4MSwtMTc5NDY1
+NDMwNCwxMDM2MDk3MTA0LC00Mzk5OTc4NTldfQ==
 -->